meribold/meribold.org/virtual-environments-9487.md

 ## venv

-In practice, one does not create virtual environments by hand, which brings us back to the dauntingly long list of tools above.
+In practice, one does not simply create virtual environments by hand, which brings us back to the dauntingly long list of tools above.
 Fortunately, one of them is not like the others.
-While it's predated by most of them, this one <!--is an official part of and--> ships with Python as part of the standard library: [*venv*][library/venv].[^venv-and-pyvenv]
+While it's predated by most of them, this one <!--is an official part of and-->
+ships with Python as part of the standard library:
+[*venv*][library/venv].[^venv-and-pyvenv]

 [^venv-and-pyvenv]: Actually, pyvenv also ships with Python, but was deprecated in version
     3.6 (only 3 minor versions after its introduction).
 Both venv and pyvenv were added